 - Enough 2×6 (or 2×8 or 2×10) non-treated wood to go around the freezer’s top, called a “collar”

-- Enough taps, CO2 regulators, CO2 manifolds and lots of vinyl tubing.
+- Enough taps, CO2 regulators, CO2 manifolds and lots of vinyl or silicone tubing.

 - A couple soda kegs.
 I prefer to use the ball lock kind.

 A run-of-the-mill keezer will cost you anywhere from $200-$1,000 depending on how crazy you get with the external shell.
 If you encase the full freezer with wood or some other material, it will increase your budget around $150, if you buy the lumber new.

 If you want to keep your keezer’s cost down, look for materials and the freezer on second-hand stores such as Craigslist or Facebook Marketplace.
 You can usually find a decent chest freezer for around $100 on there, whereas a brand new one can cost upwards of $250-$350.

 Keezer Temperature Control

 The optimal temperature for a keezer is 36-38°F (2-3°C).
 The best way to keep your keezer at this steady temperature range is by utilizing a controller such as an Inkbird.
 The Inkbird controller will act as a power strip that will turn on/off your keezer’s cooling system to regulate the internal temperature, which is measured with a sensor that is placed inside the freezer.

 While many home brewers regularly set their keezer temperature between 38-40°F, it is actually not recommended for homebrewed beer.
 The temperature of non-pasteurized ale & lager beers should be maintained between 36-38°F (2-3 °C) all the way to the tap.
 As temperatures creep above 38°F and beyond, CO2 will begin to break out of the beer and result in foam and promote sour and/or cloudy beer.